Do you hate credit cards?

 What happens if your cash goes in the washing machine and comes out as a ball of mess?

-What happens if you have a dispute with a merchant and need someone to intervene on your behalf, do you call the cash patrol (don’t ask, it’s the first thing that popped into my head) like when you have a problem with a credit card purchase?
+What happens if you have a dispute with a merchant and need someone to intervene on your behalf, do you call the cash police (don’t ask, it’s the first thing that popped into my head) like when you have a problem with a credit card purchase?

 Jim Wang once referenced extended warranties provided by credit cards when discussing insurance policies to skip, saying: